DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This lesson provides a comprehensive guide on selecting the appropriate CSS font unit for different scenarios.
 It reinforces the importance of using relative units (`em`, `rem`, `%`) for accessibility and responsiveness.
 The entry also details the specific use cases for absolute units (`px`, `pt`), viewport units (`vh`, `vw`), and keyword sizes, concluding that the best practice is to choose the unit that fits the specific design goal.

 ---

+#### USING ONLINE RESOURCES

+### Course Step Number: 470

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This lesson reassures the student that using online resources, particularly Google, is a standard and essential practice for professional developers.
+It emphasizes that problem-solving skills are more valuable than rote memorization and encourages the use of resources like W3Schools.
+The entry expands on this by recommending other key resources like MDN Web Docs and Stack Overflow and highlights the importance of learning how to formulate effective search queries.

+---